 What is mauby

-Mauby is a light brown, refreshing drink made by brewing the bark of the soldierwood tree (Colubrina elliptica) or greenheart tree (Colubrina arborescens).
-Spices including cinnamon, clove, and aniseed are brewed together with the bark.
+Mauby is a light brown, refreshing drink made by brewing the bark of bark of the soldierwood tree (Colubrina elliptica) or greenheart tree (Colubrina arborescens).
+Spices like cinnamon, clove, and aniseed are often brewed together with the bark.
 The drink is very bitter and must be sweetened with copious amounts of sugar to be enjoyed.

 The soldierwood and greenheart trees are native to the Caribbean region, so mauby is most popular on the islands.